silicium14/peertube_index/README.md

 - Healthchecks in monitoring

 ### Enhancements
+- Use master branch of gollum fork after syncing with upstream
+- Move use cases from lib/peertube_index.ex to lib/peertube_index/use_cases.ex for clarity?
 - Upgrade :elasticsearch dependency
 - Upgrade Elasticsearch
 - Simplify infrastructure code with docker compose?
 - Build script and upload script
-- Move use cases from lib/peertube_index.ex to lib/peertube_index/use_cases.ex for clarity?
 - Better code organization: web server in its own app using core peertube-index with a path dependency?
 - Keep track of all updatable components (containers and dependencies)
 - Grafana on monitoring.peertube-index.net with HTTPS